 “The Science of Risk Management & Business Resilience”

 There is no shortage of risk management tools that businesses can pull off the internet.
 But how do you truly understand and analyze the risk facing your company – especially when it comes to earthquake risk and business resiliency?
 How do business leaders and property owners use science to make better earthquake insurance decisions?
 This session will present the way risk can be managed once you understand what’s at stake and what the hazards are.
 In this session, attendees will learn what goes into determining risk for a business or property owner and what source of information can inform decisions about risk.
-Join Risk Management experts Brian Metcalfe, Executive Vice President at Bolton & Company, and a Michelle McLaughlin from Chubb for a hands-on session designed to increase your risk acumen.
+Join Risk Management experts Brian Metcalfe, Executive Vice President at Bolton & Company, and Michelle McLaughlin from Chubb for a hands-on session designed to increase your risk acumen.
 Session Outcomes include:

 – What is the science behind the risk analysis delivered to companies to make earthquake insurance decisions

 – What processes and calculations are the experts making that impacts your analysis and coverage